amgarrett09/rust-css-minifier/README.md

 ### For multiple files

-To minify multiple files at once, you need to set the -m flag, and also specify an ouput folder with the -o option:
+To minify multiple files at once, you need to set the -m flag, and also specify an output folder with the -o option:

 ```css-minifier -m -o=<output folder> <input file paths>...```